2g4y1/better-whitelist/README.md

 ### ✨ Features

 - 🤝 Players can invite friends independently
+- 🚫 Players are automatically kicked when removed from whitelist
 - 🔒 Permission-based security
-- � German and English support
+- 🌍 German and English support
 - ⚡ Async processing (no lag)
 - 🎯 Optional LuckPerms group assignment